pjhartzell/nclimgrid-archive/README.md

 ### Command-line usage

 Create a single monthly Item with COG Assets for each NClimGrid variable: 'prcp', 'tavg', 'tmax', 'tmin'.
-This example references existing COGs found in the `tests/test-data/cog/daily` directory via the `base_cog_href` argument.
+This example references existing COGs found in the `tests/test-data/cog/monthly` directory.

 ```bash
 $ stac nclimgrid create-monthly-item examples 189501 tests/test-data/cog/monthly
 ```

 If the COG assets do not exist, we supply an href to a root directory of NetCDF data using the `--base_nc_href` option.
-In this case, the `base_cog_href` argument is where the new COGs will be saved.

 ```bash
 $ stac nclimgrid create-monthly-item examples 189501 examples --base_nc_href tests/test-data/netcdf/monthly